VHS Revival chews through the second instalment of George A. Romero’s seminal undead trilogy.

-In today’s graphic climate, the sight of a zombie having the top of his head sliced off by a helicopter propeller might seem pretty tame, but in 1978 it was enough to close people’s minds off to the subtleties that exist beneath the bloodshed, while the sight of two rabid children being machine gunned to death is still a shocking sight to behold.
-Still, the second of Romero’s famed zombie trilogy is much more than an exercise in carnage, and those who are unable to recognise as much probably have more in common with the movie’s undead cast than they might care to imagine.
+In today’s graphic climate, the sight of a zombie having the top of his head sliced off by a helicopter propeller might seem pretty tame, but in 1978 it was enough to close people’s minds off to the subtleties that exist beneath the bloodshed, the sight of two rabid children being machine gunned to death still a shocking sight to behold.
+But the second of Romero’s famed zombie trilogy is much more than an exercise in carnage, and those who are unable to recognise as much probably have more in common with the movie’s undead cast than they might care to imagine.

 Mall Announcement – Attention all shoppers.
 If you have a sweet tooth, we have a special treat for you.
 If your purchases in the next half hour amount to five dollars or more, we’ll give you a bag of hard candy free!
 For the kiddies, or to enjoy yourself.
 So hurry and do your shopping!

 Before we get into all of that, let us first take a moment to celebrate the imagination and execution of the practical effects on show.
 This was Tom Savini‘s second credited movie as make-up and special effects man, and it proves the perfect platform for his innovative brand of gore and obsession with all things grisly, as well as acting as a springboard for a career that would span five decades.